codefornola/nolabase/docs/blog/2020-02-12-hello-world.md

 In each project, the primary barriers to entry were around extracting the data (esp. if it's not in a machine-readble form) and transforming and loading all the unique datasources into a tool for analysis.
-I also noticed that local group who is doing this type of work is basically doing this prep work over and over again in their own silos.
+I also noticed that every local group doing this type of work is basically doing this prep work over and over again in their own silos.
 And because each process is unique, when they finish their analysis, they have a unique and complicated set of steps to reproduce the results.
 My idea was to solve all of these problems one time as a community, and then let the community worry about the parts they actually care about